charlesc4/Pymodoro/README.md

 subprocess; #to play .mp3 in linux based OS

-playsound. #to play .mp3 in Windos OS
+playsound. #to play .mp3 in Windows OS